🔣 Block States

-In Minecraft's block system, each block has one or more block states.
-For example, wood has a facing direction, and leaves have different distances.
-These states determine how the block behaves and appears in the game.
+In Minecraft's block system, each block can have one or more block states.
+For example, wood can have different orientations, and leaves can detect their "distance" from a tree.
+These states collectively determine the block's appearance and physical behavior in the game.

-Most blocks only require a single state to function properly.
-The example below shows how to configure a single-state block.
+Most blocks can function properly with only one block state.
+The following example demonstrates how to configure a single-state block.

 blocks: